kunalkumbhar/stripe-final-flow/README.md

 In this app we are going to setup webhook for the event invoice.paid i.e when a payment is completed an event will be triggered and you will get an email saying "Order Successful".

 * Run the command `./ngrok http 3000` https://07ba-59-95-8-100.ngrok.io

-* You will see the following:
+* You will see something like this:
 ![ngrok](./images/ngrok.png)

 * Copy the "https://..." link and got to Stripe [webhooks dashboard](https://dashboard.stripe.com/test/webhooks)